On the size of the singular set of minimizing harmonic maps: Introduction

-Minimizers enjoy better regularity on a large set, but there might be discontinuities.
-The simplest example are topological obstructions: the ``hedgehog'' map $u(x) := \frac{x}{|x|}$ has finite energy for $n\geq 3$ and is a minimizing harmonic map from $\B^{n}$ into $\mathcal{N} := \S^{n-1}$ --- and certainly $\frac{x}{|x|}$ is not smooth (the minimality of this map was proved by Brezis--Coron--Lieb \cite[Theorem 7.1]{BCL1986} in dimension $n=3$ and for $n\ge 3$ by Lin \cite{Lin1987}).
-Actually, the map $u:\B^3\rightarrow \S^2$ is the unique minimizer for identity boundary data $id:\partial B^3 \rightarrow \S^2$.
-By Hopf-Brouwer theorem we know that since the topological degree of identity map $id:\partial B^3 \rightarrow\S^2$ is not zero, there is no continuous extension to $B^3$.

-But even the continuity of minimizers may also fail without such a topological obstruction.
-Hardt and Lin in \cite{HL1986} constructed a boundary data $\varphi\in C^\infty(\partial B^3,\S^2)$ with $\deg \varphi =0$ for which all minimizers must have singularities.
+For $n \geq 3$, \emph{critical points}, i.e., solutions to the Euler--Lagrange equations might be everywhere discontinuous, see Rivi\`{e}re's seminal \cite{R95}. \emph{Minimizers} enjoy better regularity, but discontinuities may still appear.
+The simplest example are obstructions of topological nature: by Hopf--Brouwer theorem we know that if the topological degree of a boundary map $\varphi\colon\partial B^3 \to\S^2$ is not zero, there is no continuous extension $u\colon B^3\to \S^2$.
+The continuity of minimizers may also fail without such a topological obstruction.
+Hardt and Lin in \cite{HL1986} constructed a boundary datum $\varphi\in C^\infty(\partial B^3,\S^2)$ with $\deg \varphi =0$ for which all minimizers\footnote{Minimizing harmonic maps into $\S^2$ may be non-unique, consider $u\colon \B^n \to \S^2$ and $-u\colon \B^n \to \S^2$ which have the same energy and may have the same boundary datum.} must have singularities.

 Consequently, in dimensions $n \geq 3$, the analysis of singularities of minimizing harmonic maps is an intriguing theory.
-Here, the singular set $\sing u$ of a mapping $u\in W^{1,2}(\Omega,\n)$ is defined as the complement of its regular set
+The singular set $\sing u$ of a mapping $u\in W^{1,2}(\Omega,\n)$ is defined as the complement of its regular set

-For harmonic maps this analysis started with the work of Schoen and Uhlenbeck \cite{SU1}.
-They showed that one can estimate the Hausdorff dimension of the singular set.
+For harmonic maps the analysis of the singular set started with the fundamental work of Schoen and Uhlenbeck \cite{SU1}.
+They showed that one can estimate the Hausdorff dimension of the singular set of minimizers.
 Namely,